The Parallel Lives of Moses and Elijah... and Jesus

 A prophet is someone who speaks the words of God.
 Their prophecies don't necessarily predict the future, they simply convey a message from the Lord to a particular audience.
 As such, Moses and Elijah definitely fit the bill as prophets in the Old Testament.
 In the same way, Jesus was easily the most prominent prophet in the New Testament.
 Of course, Jesus was also the physical image of God and the Savior of the world (a.k.a. the Messiah), but his role as a prophet shouldn’t be overlooked.
 Those who interacted with him routinely called him as such (Mt 21:11,46; Mk 6:15; Lk 7:16; Lk 24:19; Jn 4:19; Jn 9:17).
 Jesus was even referred to as the fulfillment of Moses’ prediction that “the Lord God will raise up for you a prophet like me from your brothers” (Acts 3:22; 7:37).
 Even Jesus hinted at his role as a prophet when he said of himself, “Truly, I say to you, no prophet is acceptable in his hometown” (Lk 4:24).

 Like many prophets, Jesus walked the earth during a time of spiritual bankruptcy in Israel.
-However, instead of blatant paganism and idol worship, the Jewish leaders of Jesus’ time were obsessed with their overly-rigid religious system.
+However, instead of blatant paganism and idol worship, the Jewish leaders of Jesus’ time were obsessed with their overly rigid religious system.
 Instead of using their religion to draw near to God, their hearts were actually far from him (Mt 15:7-9).
 Judaism was their idol.
 With their leaders preoccupied with obeying excessive rules (Mt 23:4) and accumulating wealth (Lk 16:14), the rest of the people were left like sheep without a shepherd (Mt 9:36).
 Like Moses, Elijah and every prophet before him, Jesus came into the world to draw the hearts of the people back to God.

 We don’t know about Elijah’s early life, but as infants Moses and Jesus were both in danger of being killed by their respective governments (Ex 1:22; Mt 2:16).
 We already discussed how Moses and Elijah were the only people in the Old Testament to fast for forty days; Jesus was the only one in the New Testament to do so.
 Did Jesus also journey through the wilderness to Mount Sinai/Horeb?
 We can only speculate where he found himself during that formative time before his ministry began (Lk 4:1).
 Jesus didn’t divide any waters, but he certainly demonstrated his mastery over the sea by walking upon its raging waves.

 Like any prophet, life wasn’t easy for Jesus.
 He was persecuted on every turn by the religious elite.
-His life (and death) were so difficult, Jesus also begged off his God-given role.
+His life (and death) was so difficult, Jesus also begged off his God-given role.
 Moses and Elijah wanted to die to be released from their calling, while Jesus wanted to not die (“Father, if you are willing, remove this cup from me,” Lk 22:42).
 Even the Son of God needed divine strengthening before he gave up his life on the cross (“There appeared to him an angel from heaven, strengthening him,” Lk 22:43).

 As we mentioned, two dead men supernaturally appearing was completely unprecedented until the Transfiguration, but it wasn’t long before Jesus did the same thing.
 Still scarred from his crucifixion (Jn 20:25), he “presented himself alive to them after his suffering by many proofs, appearing to them during forty days and speaking about the kingdom of God” (Acts 1:3, ESV).
 Thus, all three of these great prophets appeared to others after their respective deaths.